emrekara369/All-CVSSv3-Vector-Possibilities/README.md

 # All CVSSv3 Vector Possibilities
-All CVSSv3 vector probabilities total 2592
+All CVSS v3 vector probabilities total 2592